TKuhner/Challenge-9-README-Generator/README.md

 ## Introduction

-This project is a command-line program that allows users to create a readme markdown file certain actions related to .
-The program prompts the user with a series of questions and generates a [output, file, or result] based on the user's input.
+This project is a command-line program that allows users to create a readme markdown file that will accept user inputs and apply them to the corresponding fields of the markdown file.
+The program prompts the user with a series of questions and applies their responses to the markdown file from the user's input.

 ## Installation